typelevel/scalacheck/examples/commands-nix/README.markdown

   running: Boolean
 )

-type State = Map[String, Machine]
+type State = List[Machine]
 ```

-The state is just the current collection of machine states, stored in a map for
+The state is just the current collection of machine states.
+The machine state
-convenience (`Machine.id` is the key).
-The machine state stores parameters like
-IP number, memory amount and current running status.
+stores parameters like IP number, memory amount and current running status.

 The system under test type (`Commands.Sut`), used for communication with the
 real system looks like this: